textbook/cyf-library/README.md

   - `yarn e2e:dev` works like `e2e`, but pointing to the dev version of the app on port 4200; again, you must separately run the app using `yarn dev`.

+  - `yarn e2e:ci` works like `e2e`, but boots the app for you and waits for it to start before testing it (and shuts it down afterwards).
+Note that you need to stop the app before running this command.

 Deployment
 ----------